Pension Gloanec

-The Pension Gloanec was an inn in Pont-Aven, Brittany, France, that was a base for artists of the Pont-Aven School in the last half of the 19th century.
+The Pension Gloanec was a pension in Pont-Aven, Brittany, France, that was a base for artists of the Pont-Aven School in the last half of the 19th century.

 It was known for economical but excellent quality food, where the diners served themselves from shared dishes set out on a long table in the dining room.

 There were few rooms, so most of the artists boarded elsewhere in the town.

 Its most famous resident was Paul Gauguin who stayed several times between 1886 and 1894.

 Today the building houses a bookstore, gallery and exhibition space.